stytSofo/Parallel-K-Means/README.md

 # Parallel-K-Means
-4 different implementations of the K-means algorithm utilizing OpenMP library, pthreads POSIX commands, SIMD instructions and finally GPU parallelization using CUDA.
+3 different implementations of the K-means algorithm utilizing OpenMP library, pthreads POSIX commands, and finally GPU parallelization using CUDA.